1KiritoS1/1KiritoS1/README.md

 # **✌️ Hey!
 I'm a Front-End Developer from Ukraine. ✌️**
-### About me:
+### 💻 About me:
 ____
-I'm a front-end developer who's main passion is creating responsive & pixel-perfect websites and specialize in their animation.
+I'm a front-end developer who's main passion is creating responsive & pixel-perfect websites and specialize in their animation. <br />
 Also, I have experience in Figma and Photoshop.

 ✨Summary:
 - *Responsive website layout*